What Was the U.S. GDP Then?

-The series presented here are a combination of revised series from 1929 to 2013 that the U.S. Bureau of Economic Analysis published in July of 2013 (and updated in July of 2014) and data from 1790 to 1929 constructed by Louis Johnston and Samuel H.Williamson.
-As many researchers have used our previous series and may have cited this source in their work, we provide a link to that series here.
+These series are linked to data from 1790 to 1929 that were constructed by Louis Johnston and Samuel H.Williamson.
+As many researchers have used previous versions of these series and may have cited this source in their work, we provide a link to that series here.

 For information about the data presented here, see "Sources and Techniques Used in the Construction of Annual GDP, 1790 - Present."